Overview

 Lung and rheumatic disease SIG

-An association between positive rheumatoid factor and interstitial lung disease (ILD) in RA is well established.
-This group aims to share new developments in ILD and bronchiectasis.
-This SIG is for professionals interested in the management of patients with ILD complicating rheumatic disorders.
+An association between Connective Tissue Diseases (CTD) and interstitial lung disease (ILD) is well established.
+This group aims to share new developments in ILD diagnosis and management.
+This SIG is for professionals interested in the management of patients with ILD complicating CTDs.
+Members are active contributors to groups developing guidelines across the UK, Europe and worldwide.

 Myositis SIG